 Checking each driver's MVR periodically can help identify drivers who have borderline and poor records and who may be in danger of losing their driving privileges.
-A driver with a poor MVR record should not be permitted to operate a vehicle on organizational business.
+A driver with a poor MVR record should not be permitted to operate a vehicle on organization business.
 Managers should meet with borderline drivers to discuss the potential consequences of receiving more violations or being involved in accidents.
 Examples of controls for borderline MVRs:

-- Counsel the driver, highlighting the impact of additional violations or accidents - Obtain and review the driver's MVR quarterly - Lower speed governors on vehicles equipped with them - Monitor vehicle performance reports for hard braking, speeding and other signs of aggressive driving - Conduct periodic ride-a-longs to observe driving behaviour and provide feedback and coaching on safe driving techniques - Offer defensive driving training sessions - Prohibit driving between work and home for those with assigned vehicles - Prohibit personal use of a company vehicle
+- Counsel the driver, highlighting the impact of additional violations or accidents - Obtain and review the driver's MVR quarterly - Lower speed governors on vehicles equipped with them - Monitor vehicle performance reports for hard braking, speeding and other signs of aggressive driving - Conduct periodic ride-along to observe driving behaviour and provide feedback and coaching on safe driving techniques - Provide defensive driving training - Prohibit driving between work and home for those with assigned vehicles - Prohibit personal use of a company vehicle

 It is important that drivers understand your organization's MVR policy.
-They should understand what is expected of them and which offenses or accumulation of violations may disqualify them from driving duties.
+They should know what is expected of them and what disqualifying offenses or accumulation of accidents and/or violations could result in limiting or removing them from driving duties.
 The following Sample Driver MVR Policy Statement presents an example of the key elements and best practices of an MVR policy: